cactus-blossom-it-services-limited/blackfriday/README.md

 ## This consumes a Drupal 8 JSON API

-This is a skeleton React.js app that consumes data from a demo site.
+This is a skeleton React.js app that consumes data from a demo site using fetch().

+## Create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).